bernatgel/karyoploter_tutorial/Examples/CompleteExamples/MultipleDataTypes/MultipleDataTypes.md

 Once the data points are plotted, we will add the mean and sd of the data points.
 We'll do that chromosome per chromosome since the **rollmean** and **rollaply** functions from zoo do not understand about chromosome separation.
-The mean will be plotted with **kpLines** and the sd around the mean with a call to **kpPolygon**.
+The mean will be plotted with **kpLines** and the sd around the mean with a call to **kpPlotRibbon**, that plots a variable width polygon from y0 to y1.

-Finally, the markers will be plotted with a call to **kpSegments** followed by another one to **kpText**.
-The r0 and r1 parameters allow us to position the marker labels in the top 20% of the data panel.
+Finally, the markers will be plotted with a call to **kpPlotMarkers**, setting r1=1.1 so the tip the marker lines end slightly over the top of the big regions.
+With this function the marker labels will be moved as necessary to avoid label overlapping.

 ### Data Panel 2